Bayurzx/metis/README.md

 When the voting ends, one lucky winner from the voters keeps the entire bag 💰 if the vote limit has been reached.

 # How Do You Get on Board???
 Simply by joining the Metis community.
-Your passport to vote is simply switching to the [Metis network](https://docs.metis.io/building-on-metis/connection-details)  (*Testnet at the time of this wrting*).
+Your passport to vote is simply switching to the [Metis network](https://docs.metis.io/building-on-metis/connection-details)  (*Still testing on the Metis Rinkeby Testnet at the time of this wrting*).

 # How we built it???
 ![Architecture Diagram](https://raw.githubusercontent.com/Bayurzx/metis/master/screenshots/Your%20recc.png)

 The app was built with the help of the `React` Library and the [Metis Polis](https://docs.celo.org/developer-guide/contractkit).
-It's currently on the [Stardust Testnet](https://stardust-explorer.metis.io/)
+It's currently on the Metis Rinkeby Testnet migrating to [Stardust Testnet](https://stardust-explorer.metis.io/) soon

-The application is accessible to users with Metamask using the Stardust Network.
+The application is accessible to users with Metamask using the Rinkeby Network.

 **DO NOT USE THIS APP ON YOUR MAINNET YET**

 ### Usage
 - Install the metamask from the google chrome store.
-- For new users, create a wallet and add the [Metis network](https://docs.metis.io/building-on-metis/connection-details)
+- For new users, create a wallet and add the [Metis network](https://docs.metis.io/building-on-metis/connection-details) on Rinkeby Testnet
 - Check here to add [test tokens](https://docs.metis.io/building-on-metis/getting-test-tokens) for the stardust testnet.

 ---